 As tangible assets, physical gold such as gold bars and coins can provide investors with a sense of ownership.
 However, holding physical gold requires storage and security, and this can be costly.

 UOB is the only bank in Singapore that offers physical gold investments for clients.
-They can be bought and sold at UOB’s main branch (at UOB Plaza 1).
-Existing UOB internet banking users can also buy gold online and collect the gold pieces at UOB’s main branch within five working days.
+They can be bought and sold at UOB’s Main Branch (at UOB Plaza 1).
+Existing UOB internet banking users can also buy gold online and collect the gold pieces at UOB’s Main Branch within five working days.

 - Buy gold certificates